 Keep your project focused.
 You want your rewards to make sense in context of the overall mission and purpose of your company and product.

 Unless a reward is somehow tied into the core concepts of your product, story or vision for the company it is probably a bad idea.
-Like bringing donuts to a Weight Watchers club meeting or strip steaks to a PETA convention, your creative reward ideas might get a lot of interest but is it really the right type of interest?
+Like bringing donuts to a Weight Watchers club meeting or strip steaks to a PETA convention, your creative reward ideas might get a lot of interest, but will it be the right type of interest?

-Getting your rewards rocking is a massive step towards having an epic Kickstarter campaign.
-Of the nine tips above I sincerely hope at least one really rang true for you and helps you in brainstorming your next beautifully-executed campaign.
+Getting your rewards set up is a massive step towards having a successful Kickstarter campaign.
+Of the nine tips above we hope at least one really rang true for you and helps you strategize for your next beautifully-executed campaign.

 What are some strategies or tactics you guys have found sensationally successful or seriously shortcoming from your past projects?
 We always love hearing past campaign tales and helping up-and-comers create something amazing with their ideas.
 If you got something out of this article, as always we would really appreciate if you shared it with others.
 That is how we grow as a community and strengthen entrepreneurship and crowdfunding for the future.